instrumaniak/music/about.md

 <hr>

 This site is built using jekyll+lanyon theme and hosted on github.
+Read more about it from [here]({% post_url 2017-5-14-jekyll-for-blogging %}).